cmayron/Legal-Calculus/README.md

 ### **ARTICLE X — PROCEDURAL PRIMITIVES**

 ---
+## CONSTITUTIONAL SURFACES

+The Constitutional Surfaces define the authority boundaries that all LCES systems must inherit and operate within.
+These surfaces are not implementation layers; they are constitutional constraints that govern all computation, all roles, all modes, and all continuations.

+### Kernel

+The Kernel establishes identity, naming, structural constraints, and the non‑derogable constitutional boundaries that all systems must inherit.
+No system may operate outside the Kernel.

+### Edition Layer

+The Edition Layer defines the domain physics, admissibility rules, jurisdictional limits, and procedural authority for a given Edition.
+All systems must conform to the Edition Layer in effect.

+### GateZero™ — System‑Level Admissibility Surface

+GateZero™ governs the admissibility of every individual system step.
+No system may execute an action, transformation, or continuation unless it passes GateZero’s admissibility checks.

+### GateSigma™ — System‑of‑Systems Admissibility Surface

+GateSigma™ governs the admissibility of chained outcomes across multiple GateZero‑governed systems.
+Individually admissible steps must not combine into a collectively inadmissible outcome.

+### Governance Layer — GateZero™ and GateSigma™

+The Governance Layer unifies the two admissibility surfaces.
+GateZero™ governs actions; GateSigma™ governs outcomes.
+Together they ensure that no system and no chain may produce an inadmissible state.

+(Insert your full Governance Layer block here.)
+---
 # **ARTICLE I — GOVERNANCE**

 **LCES establishes a constitutional governance order in which admissibility, not discretion, defines the lawful boundaries of action.
 The governor and the workflow are permanently separated; no system may oversee itself, reinterpret its mandate, or alter its own constraints.
 All actions must satisfy the admissibility gates of the architecture — SCUs, Modules, Calculi, STOP Doctrine, and Edition constraints — before they may enter any workflow.
 Execution is bound to structure, sequence, and provenance.
 Each action generates a preserved procedural record that functions as an enforceable constraint, ensuring transparency, reviewability, and the impossibility of silent deviation.
 Governance rules are Edition‑sovereign and may not be blended, overridden, or diluted; any modification requires formal reconstitution under the originating jurisdiction.**